Here are results from the 2001 and 2002 V8 Stock Cars seasons.

 Mallala – Qualifying and Round 2 2002 – Miedecke won Races 1 & 3, Templer won Race 2

-Queensland Raceway – Race 1 & Race 2 won by Rusty French and Andrew Miedecke (Race 3)
+Queensland Raceway – Race 1 & Race 2 won by Rusty French and Andrew Miedecke won Race 3

-The Power Tour officially ended on July 29th 2002, this is from the archived website
+The Power Tour officially ended on July 29th, 2002, the statement below is from the archived website

 Had the Power Tour not collapsed the season would of looked like this after Queensland Raceway